StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md

 {% tab title="Copy indirect" %}

-When it is not possible to directly copy the images to the internal registry the images can be listed using the `copy_images.sh` script.
-The best way to download, retag and copying the images to the internal registry depends on the exact circumstances.
+When it's impossible to directly copy the images to the internal registry the images can be listed using the `copy_images.sh` script.
+The best way to download, re-tag and copying the images to the internal registry depends on the exact circumstances.

-Here is an example way of working that uses the `copy_images.sh` script to produce a list of images and then uses bash scripting to download, retag and upload all images.
+Here is an example way of working that uses the `copy_images.sh` script to produce a list of images and then uses bash scripting to download, re-tag and upload all images.
 Depending on the exact situation this may need be adapted.

 ```bash
 # Produce a list of all StackState images in the stackstate_agent_images.txt file